danieljprice/splash/docs/other.rst

 given in :ref:`sec:commandline`.

-If plotting options have been only partially specified on the command line, then prompts will appear for only the remaining options.
-This can be used for example to specify the graphics device via the ``-dev`` command line option, which means that only the device selection prompt does not appear.
+If plotting options have been only partially specified on the command line, no prompts will appear for the remaining options and default values will be assumed for the remaining options.
+For example, the default device will be /xw giving an interactive plot.

 .. _sec:pdfs: